95gas/MUSIQUA.-A-simple-web-player/README.md

 ## Introduction

-Here we present our project about the implementation of a web music player realized for the course Web Programming at ENSSAT ( Lannion ).
+Here we present our project about the implementation of a web music player realized for the course Web Programming at ENSSAT ( in Lannion, France ).

+### Stackholders
+There are three kind of users involved in the use of the web player:
+* Customer, the normal user of the application.
+* tAdministrator: can edit the info of the clients.
+* Music administrator: can edit the music library.

+### Features
 Our project consists of the following feature:
+* Log in page
+* Sign up page
+*

 ---